FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_Tablet_Remote.md

     - Include Sources  Selection: recall the current sources’ selection when the snapshot has  been created.
     - Only Selected Sources: recall only parameters for sources currently selected.

-7. Refresh will send a message to Spat to get the active number of Snapshots.
-Could be useful on loading a session in Spat, or if some OSC messages are lost in a full network.
+7. Refresh will send a message to SPAT to get the active number of Snapshots.
+Could be useful on loading a session in SPAT, or if some OSC messages are lost in a full network.

-## Spat Remote
+## SPAT Remote

 ![image(5)](include/tabletRemote_image(5).png)

-This patch allows 8 different Remotes to control Spat Revolution’s sources.
+This patch allows 8 different Remotes to control SPAT Revolution’s sources.
 You have access to the principal parameters, for each source.
 To choose the source you want to control, touch on the button next to ‘Sources’.
 A panel will appear with a certain number of sources and a -1 button.
-This last  control (-1) is the actual selection (or multi-selection) on Spat Revolution.
+This last  control (-1) is the actual selection (or multi-selection) on SPAT Revolution.

 ![image(6)](include/tabletRemote_image(6).png)